IBM-Bluemix-Docs/certificate-manager/about.md

   </tr>
   <tr>
     <td>{{site.data.keyword.containerlong_notm}}</td>
     <td>You can easily and securely deploy custom domain TLS certificates from {{site.data.keyword.cloudcerts_short}} to your Kubernetes cluster.
-Cluster admins can use the [Kubernetes Service plug-in commands](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli) to update TLS certificates as Kubernetes secrets with a new certificate without causing downtime.
+Cluster administrators can use the [Kubernetes Service plug-in commands](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli) to update TLS certificates as Kubernetes secrets with a new certificate without causing downtime.
 To get started, check out the [Ingress annotations in the documentation](/docs/containers?topic=containers-ingress_annotation#https-auth).</td>
   </tr>
   <tr>
     <td>{{site.data.keyword.security-advisor_full_notm}}</td>